 The credit risk associated with accounts receivable is limited, as the Company's receivables consist primarily of bulk currency trades with a settlement cycle of 24 to 48 hours.
 The majority of the Company's receivables reside with banks, money service business customers and other financial institutions.
 Due to seasonality, amounts in accounts receivable are usually at their highest during peak periods.
-Accounts receivable balances are lower than normal at January 31, 2020 due to the reduction in activity caused by the ongoing pandemic.
+Accounts receivable balances were lower than normal at April 30, 2021 due to the reduction in activity caused by the ongoing pandemic.
+However, the Company has experienced a steady increase in activity and operations, resulting in an increase in accounts receivable of \$3,529,000 from April 30, 2020 to April 30, 2021.
 The Company has longstanding relationships with most of its money service business customers and has a strong repayment history, with one exception (see Note 21).